 A County Court Judgement (CCJ) is issued by a County Court for failing to repay a loan or outstanding debt.
 A CCJ will affect your credit rating and may affect your ability to get a loan or mortgage.
 CCJs can be enforced by bailiffs.

-This is a company that compiles credit records of consumers and releases the information to companies offering credit terms (examples of such companies include Equifax or Experian).
+This is a company that compiles credit records of consumers and releases the information to companies offering credit terms (examples of such companies include Equifax and Experian).
 Most lenders will use such an agency during a loan or mortgage application.
 You have the legal right to request a copy of your credit report from one of these agencies, but there is usually a nominal charge for doing so.

 This is a loan taken out to consolidate debts - see Debt Consolidation above.
 Find out how to deal with debt.